Use Case vs. User Story: Why You’d Better Know the Difference

 A Hack for Writing Great User Stories

-Before we jump into general best practices for writing user stories, we want to point out one simple strategy for making the whole process easier and more effective.
+Before we jump into the technical definitions of user story vs use case, we want to point out one strategy for making the documentation process easier.

 Best Practices for Writing Use Cases and User Stories